Civilian Marksmanship Program: Programs

-The CMP offers the sale of surplus U.S. Army rifles including the M1 Garand, M1903 Springfield, M1917 Enfield, M1 Carbine, .22 caliber (surplus and commercial target), and air rifles (commercial target) for sale to members of affiliated organizations.
-Ammunition and other accessories are also sold through the CMP's online store.
-The M1911 pistol was added in 2018.
+The Civilian Marksmanship Program (CMP) provides surplus U.S. Army rifles for sale, including the M1 Garand, M1903 and M1903A3 Springfield, M1917 Enfield, M1 Carbine, Krag-Jørgenson ,.22 caliber (surplus and commercial target), and commercial target air rifles to members of affiliated organizations.
+Additionally, the CMP's online store offers ammunition and other accessories, with the M1911 pistol being included in the inventory since 2018.

-CMP-facilitated training programs generally teach safety, responsibility, leadership, and competitive excellence in the shooting sports.
-The CMP supports, sponsors, and hosts various rifle and pistol competitions across the nation including the National Matches at Camp Perry.
-They formerly hosted the U.S. Olympics Trials for 10 meter air rifle, and currently host the annual Junior Olympic 3-position air rifle matches, as well as a variety of national junior championships.
-The CMP runs camps and clinics throughout the year, and their summer camp program offers camps in standing air rifle, 3-position air rifle, and recently added 3-position smallbore.
+The CMP facilitates training programs focused on promoting safety, responsibility, leadership, and competitive excellence in shooting sports.
+The organization actively supports, sponsors, and hosts various rifle and pistol competitions nationwide, such as the National Matches at Camp Perry.
+Previously, the CMP hosted the U.S. Olympics Trials for 10-meter air rifle, and it currently hosts the annual Junior Olympic 3-position air rifle matches along with several national junior championships.
+Throughout the year, the CMP conducts camps and clinics, including a summer camp program featuring activities in standing air rifle, 3-position air rifle, and, more recently, 3-position smallbore.